Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Kelly Pike

-Instructor – FTV 178 Section 2 (Film Production)
+Instructor – FTV 178 Production Laboratory

 Kelly Pike is a writer/director who is a recipient of the DGA “Award of Outstanding Directorial Achievement”, included on Austin Film Festival’s “25 Screenwriters to Watch” list, and a graduate of the AFI Directing Workshop for Women (DWW+).